Saint James School of Medicine

-Saint James School of Medicine (SJSM) is a private for-profit offshore medical school which had two basic science campuses, one in British Overseas Territory of Anguilla, and the other in Saint Vincent and the Grenadines, it was considered one school with two campuses.
+Saint James School of Medicine (SJSM) is a private for-profit offshore medical school that had two basic science campuses: one in the British Overseas Territory of Anguilla, and the other in Saint Vincent and the Grenadines.
+They were considered one school with two campuses.
 Saint James confers upon its graduates the Doctor of Medicine (M.D.) degree.
-In 2024 Saint James School of Medicine decided to consolidate at its St. Vincent location and closed its location on Anguilla.
+In 2024, Saint James School of Medicine decided to consolidate at its St. Vincent location and closed its Anguilla location.

 History

 Saint James School of Medicine was originally established in Bonaire in 1999 and began instruction in 2000.
+Kallol Guha is the founder and president.
+He holds academic degrees from the University of Copenhagen and the University of Kuopio in Finland, and began his career in Caribbean medical education during in the early 1980s.

-In 2006 the people of Bonaire, Sint Eustatius and Saba agreed to dissolve the Netherlands Antilles.
-Upon the imminent dissolution of the country, the ministers of health of the Netherlands and the Netherlands Antilles requested Accreditation Organisation of the Netherlands and Flanders (NVAO) to assess the quality of all medical schools in the Netherlands Antilles.
-The medical school in the island of Saba was the only one to successfully receive NVAO accreditation.
-The rest of the schools, including St. James School of Medicine, decided to relocate their campuses.
-In 2010, Saint James opened a second campus in Anguilla.
+In 2006, the people of Bonaire, Sint Eustatius and Saba agreed to dissolve the Netherlands Antilles.
+Upon the imminent dissolution of the country, the ministers of health of the Netherlands and the Netherlands Antilles requested the Accreditation Organisation of the Netherlands and Flanders (NVAO) to assess the quality of all medical schools in the Netherlands Antilles.
+The medical school on the island of Saba was the only one to hold NVAO accreditation.
+The rest of the schools decided to relocate their campuses.
+In 2010, Saint James opened a campus in Anguilla.

-In 2014, the School opened a third campus in St. Vincent and the Grenadines, and began merging the Bonaire campus into the Saint Vincent and the Grenadines campus on the main island of Saint Vincent.
+In 2014, the School opened its St. Vincent and the Grenadines campus, and began merging the Bonaire campus into the Saint Vincent and the Grenadines campus on the main island of Saint Vincent.
 At the end of the Fall 2015 semester, Saint James moved its Bonaire operation, students, and faculty to the St. Vincent and the Grenadines campus.
 They also transferred their IMED listing.